GBADsInformatics/GBADsSPARQLEndPoint/README.md

 Ontop Command Line Interface
 ============================

+### How to run the end point.
+run.bat is used to run the endpoint.
+However, password needs to be added to SpeciesTerm_V2.properties file inside the input folder.

 This README file is describing the ontop command line interface (CLI).

 Ontop ships a shell script (ontop for Linux/OS X) and a bat file (ontop.bat for Windows).